Valentin D. Picasso, Associate Professor

 XU ZHANG is originally from China, Shan Xi Province, Jin Zhong City, located in the middle of China.
 She earned her undergraduate degree in Animal Science at University of SHANXI Agriculture.
 She visited as a Masters student at China Agriculture University.
 Her research focused on use and processing of forages, forage quality and quantity.
 She also evaluated the effects of the nitrogen rates, nitrogen application stages and clipping time on the dynamics of the starch and the NSC in rhizome of Kernza.
 She enjoys going skating, running, as well as some extreme sports, and learning about culture and people’s life.

 Chenfei is from Nanjing, China.
 She obtained her Bachelor, Masters, and Ph.D. in Grassland Science from Nanjing Agricultural University.
 She has worked at Jiangsu Academy of Agricultural Sciences, Institute of Livestock Science.
-Her research focuses on the effects of harvest regimes and fertilization treatments on the nonstructural carbohydrates content in rhizome of intermediate wheatgrass and the regrowth of the grass.
+Her research focused on the effects of harvest regimes and fertilization treatments on the nonstructural carbohydrates content in rhizome of intermediate wheatgrass and the regrowth of the grass.
 Her career goals are to be a translator of the nature.
 She enjoys writing and thinking.

 Alumni and Past Lab Members